darrenldl/ocaml-SeqBox/README.md

     - This means you can concatenate multiple copies of sbx container together directly to increase chance of recovery in case of corruption

 ## Technical Specification
-The following specification is copied directly from the official specification with slight modification(version 2, 3 are stated excplicitly as not implemented yet).
+The following specification is copied directly from the official specification (with possible slight modification).

 Also see section "Features currently NOT planned to be implemented" for features ocaml-SeqBox is probably not going to have